Erik Grönwall: New Horizon

 In 2021, it was announced that Grönwall and former bandmate Jona Tee had a new project going, the power metal band New Horizon.
-Official audio of the track We Unite dropped online on 29 November 2021.
-Already signed to Frontiers Records, they will have their debut album Gate of the Gods out in early 2022.
+Official audio of the track "We Unite" dropped online on 29 November 2021.
+Already signed to Frontiers Records, their debut album Gate of the Gods was released in early 2022.
 A video for the track was launched on 5 January 2022, featuring project guest musicians Robban Bäck (Mustasch, ex-Eclipse, ex-Sabaton, ex-Ammunition) and Dave Dalone (also former bandmate in H.E.A.T.) among others.

 Skid Row

-In March 2022 Grönwall announced that he would be joining American heavy metal band Skid Row as their new vocalist, replacing ZP Theart.
+In March 2022, Grönwall announced that he would be joining American heavy metal band Skid Row as their new vocalist, replacing ZP Theart.

+Grönwall, known for his powerful voice, faced health problems, including a diagnosis of acute lymphoblastic leukemia in March 2021.
+However, during his time with the band, he contributed to the album The Gang's All Here, released in October 2022, marking Skid Row's return to the studio after sixteen years.
+He also toured with the band until the final show on March 22, 2024, at the EPIC Event Center in Green Bay, Wisconsin, USA.
+After that, he prioritized his recovery, leading to his departure from Skid Row.

+In 2025, Grönwall joined German guitarist Michael Schenker for the European tour celebrating Schenker's years with British rock band UFO.